-NOTE 2: User Info ID is expected to be assigned uniquely to a user within the discovery group.
+NOTE 3: User Info ID is expected to be assigned uniquely to a user within the discovery group.

 - Discovery Group ID: identifier of a discovery group that the UE belongs to.

+NOTE 4: Group Member Discovery parameters can be provided from ProSe Application Server to the UE.